DIRTT's adaptability leads to second contract

 So is it done yet?

 We’re still in the design phase (90 percent of the build will be custom prefab) and we’re working with the architect to develop the design details and make sure our client makes the most of our solution.
 The project goes to public bond this month and out to bid in May (for the conventional components).
 Evaluations are about two months, so we could see DIRTT walls delivered in late summer or early fall and the new CCU open for business in late winter.
 We’ll keep you posted!
+In the meantime, here's a sneak peek of what's to come:

 Mike was our guy on the ground for EvergreenHealth’s first custom prefab buildout … and it looks like they’re happy to keep him around for a little bit longer!